 Fuel services at IDA are provided by Aero Mark.
-There is one fuel farm, which is adjacent to the SRE building, located at the end of Borah Avenue.
-It has two 25,000-gallon underground storage tanks for Jet A fuel and one 25,000-gallon underground storage tank for Aviation Gasoline (avgas).
-Aero Mark is planning to add an additional 25,000-gallon underground storage tank for Jet A fuel to meet new air service demand.
+The fuel farm is adjacent to the snow removal equipment building located at the end of Borah Avenue.
+It has three 25,000-gallon underground storage tanks for Jet A fuel and one 25,000-gallon underground storage tank for Aviation Gasoline (avgas).

-There are two self-serve fuel islands at the airport for dispensing avgas.
-One is located at the east general aviation area south of the Red Baron Hangar, and the other is next to the Aero Mark FBO building.
-The fuel pumps near the Red Baron Hangar are supplied by a 12,000-gallon underground storage tank, while the fuel pumps next to the FBO are fed by a direct line from the fuel farm.
+There is one self-serve fuel island located at the east general aviation area south of the Red Baron Hangar.
+This fuel pump dispenses avgas and is supplied by a 12,000-gallon underground storage tank.

-Aero Mark also operates six fuel trucks.
-Three are for Jet A fuel; one with a capacity of 3,000 gallons, and two with a capacity of 5,000 gallons.
+Aero Mark also operates seven fuel trucks.
+Four are for Jet A fuel; one with a capacity of 3,000 gallons, and three with a capacity of 5,000 gallons.
 The other three trucks are for avgas and have capacities of 900 gallons, 1,200 gallons, and 1,500 gallons.